 Teaching & Learning in the Diverse Classroom Online Course

-The Center for Teaching Innovation is offering a new online course, Teaching & Learning in the Diverse Classroom.
-This course is open to the Cornell teaching community, with all disciplines and any level of diversity expertise welcome.
+The Teaching & Learning in the Diverse Classroom online course is open to the entire Cornell teaching community, with all disciplines and any level of diversity expertise welcome.

 We encourage you to take the course with a friend or group of colleagues.
 This could be your department, teaching team, or other learning community.
 A facilitator's guide is available for leading a group; indicate your interest in the guide here.